hrvthzslt/personal-site/content/posts/cunarvim.md

 FROM alpine:3.17.3
 ```

-The base is Alpine; it is lightweight and has somewhat fresh packages, which makes the remaining steps of this Dockerfile very comfortable.
+The base is Alpine, it is lightweight and has somewhat fresh packages, which makes the remaining steps of this Dockerfile very comfortable.

 ```dockerfile
 RUN apk add bash curl git lazygit \